moneszarrugh/moamalat-node/README.md

 # Moamalat Node.js

-The Moamalat node library makes it super simple to write the server-side code of the checkout proccess for the Moamalat payment gateway.
+The Moamalat node library makes it super simple and blazingly fast to write the server-side code of the checkout proccess for the Moamalat payment gateway.

+Implemented in TypeScript with full type definitions for all your IntelliSense needs.

+This library was based on [official docs here](http://docs.moamalat.net:55/lightbox.html).

 ## Installation